plone/Products.CMFPlone/README.rst

 This package contains various visual components for Plone, such as viewlets and general views.

-Since version 2.3.2 and up, this product is only compatible with Plone > 4.3
+Since version 2.3.2 and up, this product only works on Plone 4.3 or higher.